wkumari/draft-wkumari-dnsop-alt-tld/README.md

    From -02 to -03

-Kumari & Sullivan        Expires August 27, 2015                [Page 9]

-Internet-Draft               Reserve ALT TLD               February 2015

    o  After discussions with chairs, made this much more generic (not
       purely non-DNS), and some cleanup.

+Kumari & Sullivan       Expires September 4, 2015               [Page 9]

+Internet-Draft               Reserve ALT TLD                  March 2015

    From -01 to -02